judepayne/extra-loom/README.md

 The graphs here conform to all Loom's protocols so the richness of Loom's libraries 'just work'.

 Deliberately keep simple for Clojurescript compatibility; Loom is the only dependency.
-A lot of the constructs in this library were inspired by Ubergraph, which is Clojure only and unfortunately would require considerable effort to convert to Clojurescripte.
+A lot of the constructs in this library were inspired by Ubergraph, which is Clojure only and unfortunately would require considerable effort to convert to Clojurescript.

 ## Installation